singularityhub/sregistry/docs/_docs/client.md

 Freshly build image on application server (aka `worker`) is then pushed on library...
 So we need [singularity client](https://sylabs.io) installed on application server.

+### Motivation

+Remote build provide user without local compute resource (for instance), to build remotely and retrieved locally container image on their desktop.

+It's also a way to share quickly conitainer image.

+You can proceed through [googlebuild](https://singularityhub.github.io/sregistry/docs/plugins/google-build) plugin, but it's not everyone that have the opportunity to access google cloud, for security reason for instance...

 ### In the nutshell